one-data-model/onedm/README.md

 [adoption process]: https://github.com/one-data-model/processes/blob/master/adoption.md

-A process form can be in one of four states, which correspond to the subdirectories of this repo:
+A process form can be in one of following states, which correspond to the subdirectories of this repo:

 * under-review